June 11, 2021

 The Summit will concentrate on industrial relations, taxation, education and training, finance, technology, and trade.

 Day 1 – Topics include finance, industrial relations, education & training, taxation and manufacturing.
-Presenters will include different viewpoints from academia, government and business.

-Academics will be asked to submit papers related to the summit topics.
 At the end of the Summit, a communique will be issued followed by a report with recommendations to government.

 Evolution or revolution, A time for change